AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/export-missing-pi-points.md

 ### Procedure

-1. In the **PI to OCS Agents** window, select the transfer that contains the unresolved PI points.
+1. In the **PI to Data Hub Agents** window, select the transfer that contains the unresolved PI points.

 1. Click the **View Transfer** button on the `Details` pane.